Skip to main content

 What Are the Five Requirements for Health Contingent Programs?

-For a that imposes a surcharge on tobacco users to be legally compliant, it must satisfy five specific criteria as outlined by federal regulations.
+For a wellness program that imposes a surcharge on tobacco users to be legally compliant, it must satisfy five specific criteria as outlined by federal regulations.
 These requirements are in place to ensure that the program is fair, effective, and does not discriminate against individuals based on a health factor.
 Failure to meet these standards can expose an employer to significant legal and financial risks.
 The five pillars of compliance are:

 1. Frequency of Qualification The program must give individuals an opportunity to qualify for the reward at least once per year.